hazemelfeky/hazemelfeky/README.md

   name: "hazem elfeky",
   aka: "pizza steve",
   skills: ["HTML", "Sass", "Javascript", "Vue.js", "Nuxt.js", "React.js"],
-  challenge: "I am doing the #100DaysOfCode challenge focused on JS and Vue.js" }
+  challenge: "Use animation to narrate a mini-story without any text or audio, relying purely on visuals and motion."
+}
 ```